 Do we have any free time?

-Most lessons end at 5pm on a week day.
+Most lessons end at 5 pm on weekdays.
 Some field trips and excursions may extend till 8 pm.
-There will be three half days of free time in the programme and of course, every Saturday and Sunday!
+There will be certain half days of free time in the program and of course, every Saturday and Sunday!

-For the duration of the programme what are the transport arrangements?
+For the duration of the program what are the transport arrangements?

-All transportation pertaining to organized excursions and field work as stated in the programme relating to cultural and scientific modules are included in the fees.
-However, participants have to pay for a local urban transport student Pass in order to commute from their residence to their school or meeting point.
-An assistant will help you in purchasing the Pass for 2 months and getting your bearings with useful maps and tips.
+All transportation pertaining to organized excursions and field work as stated in the program relating to cultural and scientific modules are included in the fees.
+In addition, a Lyon city transport card will be provided to allow you to get from the residence to your school, or to use in the evenings and on weekends.

 Are all outings mandatory or optional?